 Blavod is a premium vodka distilled in the UK which uses the herb Black Catechu to achieve their black colored vodka.
 The company's media states this herb is used because it doesn't add flavor and it fosters a smoother taste (less burn) from the herb's tannins.
 The herb itself, particularly the deep black variety, has a slightly sweet acerbic taste and, though I've tried, I have never been able to detect the taste in the straight vodka, let alone in a cocktail.
 The color is truly a deep black and it is a superior vodka, suitable for sipping unadorned, especially when ice cold from the freezer!

-**I will often lay in a good supply of favorite spirits just in case some fool in Beancounterville decides to pull a product I love just because it doesn't make them profits!
+**There was a disruption in the importation of Blavod to the United States back in 2015, disrupting my black cocktails for a few years.
+These days I lay in a good supply of favorite spirits just in case there's some kind of import SNAFU or some fool in Beancounterville decides to pull a product I love just because it doesn't make them profits!